DarkPhoenix6853/RelicBot/README.md

 * Changes for "recruiting squads" and "recruiting chat"
     * Have a notice at the top of recruitment saying how to join squads to replace the current reminder text
     * ~~Delete non-command messages immediately~~
+* If Create is overwriting an open squad, delete that message
 ### Project Search
 * ~~New command to display all open squads that contain relics~~
     * ~~Either input a specific relic or leave blank for subbed squads~~